WICG/writing-assistance-apis/README.md

 ### Detecting available options

-The [`createOptionsAvailable()` API](#testing-available-options-before-creation) specified here provide some bits of fingerprinting information, since the availability status of each option and language can be one of three values, and those values are expected to be shared across a user's browser or browsing profile.
+The [`availability()` API](#testing-available-options-before-creation) specified here provide some bits of fingerprinting information, since the availability status of each option and language can be one of three values, and those values are expected to be shared across a user's browser or browsing profile.
 In theory, this could be up to ~5.5 bits for the current set of summarizer options, plus an unknown number more based on the number of supported languages, and then this would be roughly tripled by including writer and rewriter.

 In practice, we expect the number of bits to be much smaller, as implementations will likely not have separate, independently-downloadable pieces of collateral for each option value.
 (For example, in Chrome's case, we anticipate having a single download for all three APIs.)
 But we need the API design to be robust to a variety of implementation choices, and have purposefully designed it to allow such independent-download architectures so as not to lock implementers into a single strategy.